baardev/v2bot/README.md

 NOTES:

-- If you open a new terminal to run the program, you must always run teh folloing first:
+- If you open a new terminal to run the program, you must always run the folloing first:

   ```bash
   cd ~/src/v2bot